herowio/herow-sdk-android/README.md

 Note 1:

-The synchronize method allows to set up the SDK with a configuration file downloaded from the Herow platform.
+The synchronize method allows you to set up the SDK with a configuration file downloaded from the Herow platform.
 The SDK will start the zone detection process only when the file download is complete.

 This configuration file is saved in cache, and the SDK checks for updates at regular intervals.